alessandro-041229/Tris.c/README.md

 # Tris.c

-this section contains the finished projects of alessandro salvadori regarding C
+this section contains a more complex finished project of a tris(ti-tac-toe) game in C

 # requisites